dmrolfs/settings-loader-rs/README.md

 applications to retrieve configuration values seamlessly without concerning themselves with how or where the data originates.

 > **Status**: Under active development.
 Currently at v0.15.0.
-Phase 1 (Explicit Configuration Layering)
+Phase 1 (Explicit Configuration Layering) complete.
-> being completed for v0.16.0.
-Full 7-phase roadmap planned through v0.22.0.
+> Full 7-phase development planned, single release v0.22.0 after all phases complete.
 See [Roadmap](#roadmap) for full vision.

 # Features
 - **Unified Configuration Management** – SettingsLoader::load() consolidates multiple configuration sources into a single